bareos/bareos/docs/manuals/source/DeveloperGuide/regression.rst

 each upgrade, especially if you build from source code.
 They are simply shell scripts that drive Bareos through bconsole and then typically compare the input and output with **diff**.

-You can find the existing regression scripts in the Bareos developer’s **git** repository on SourceForge.
-We strongly recommend that you **clone** the repository because afterwards, you can easily get pull the updates that have been made.

 To get started, we recommend that you create a directory named **bareos**, under which you will put the current source code and the